3. Building and Running CAM

 HIST_CAM70%LT_CLM60%SP_CICE%PRES_DOCN%DOM_MOSART_SGLC_SWAV

-CAM provides aliases for supported compsets to allow reproducing well known intermodel comparison results as well as for unsupported compsets which may be customized for the user’s particular needs.
+CAM provides aliases for supported compsets to allow reproducing well known intermodel comparison results as well as for unsupported compsets which may be customized to meet particular needs.
 The compset determines the general type of run to be made and the other elements of the CIME case control system allow the user to fine-tune the particulars of CAM’s physics and dynamics to meet each user’s requirements.
-Compsets will be described in much more detail in Atmospheric configurations.
+Compsets will be described in more detail in Atmospheric configurations.

 The argument of the --res